bbqz007/zhelper/memory/README.md

 ## a slab allocator.
+it has many slab pools of different sizes based 2^.

 each slab pool has independent synchronours lock and quota, which can be configured by template params.